Deployment

 Kuvasz relies on a PostgreSQL database to store its data, but if you don't have one set up already, you can use the provided Docker compose file to easily set up a PostgreSQL instance alongside Kuvasz.

-The minimum, tested version is 12, alpine
+The minimum, tested version of PostgreSQL is 14, alpine

 distributions are supported.